Get Started

 }Key points:

-mino_new()allocates an environment and installs core bindings in one call.mino_register_fn()exposes a C function to mino code under any name.mino_eval_string()reads and evaluates all forms, returning the last result.mino_to_float()safely extracts a C value from the result (returns 0 on type mismatch).mino_env_free()unregisters the environment; the garbage collector reclaims memory.
+mino_state_new()creates an isolated runtime state that owns the GC, intern tables, and all allocated objects.mino_env_new(S)creates an empty environment;mino_install(S, env, MINO_CAP_DEFAULT)loads the sandbox preset (core + safe stdlib, no I/O).mino_register_fn()exposes a C function to mino code under any name.mino_eval_string()reads and evaluates all forms, returning the last result.mino_to_float()safely extracts a C value from the result (returns 0 on type mismatch).mino_env_free()andmino_state_free()tear down the environment and state.

 The standalone REPL is useful for exploring the language interactively: